-Creative Production MA alumnus Ole-Jacob Sand, aka VIBKO, focused on the creative potential of live performance in his final project, titled ‘Making Music in Time,’ which he completed in January.
+Creative Production in Music M.A. alumnus Ole-Jacob Sand, aka VIBKO, focused on the creative potential of live performance in his final project, titled ‘Making Music in Time,’ which he completed in January.
 Read on for a deep dive into his practice-based research.

 How can real-time performance be used to form a basis for producing electronic dance music?
 As innovation in hardware and software exponentially expands the possibilities of performance, it’s a question that many the electronic music aficionado could spend their career pouring over.
 Creative Production MA alumnus Ole-Jacob Sand, aka VIBKO, dedicated a full year to deep dive into the topic, a practical and theoretical exploration which resulted in a fascinating final paper and a masterful collection of accompanying musical pieces.